htangsmart/FitCloudPro-SDK-iOS/FitCloudKit/README_EN.md

 >Q: How to get the state of every notification?
 >
->A: You can invoke the following code to get the state of notification provided by the sdk, note that ‘FITCLOUDMN’ is NS_OPTION struct.
+>A: You can invoke the following code to get the state of notification provided by the sdk, note that ‘FITCLOUDMN’ is NS_OPTIONS struct.
 I think you know how to use that.
 >
 ```objc
 [FitCloudKit getMessageNotificationSettingWithBlock:^(BOOL succeed, FITCLOUDMN mnSetting, NSError* error){